yustinayasin/yustinayasin/README.md

 - Website : [yustinayasin.wordpress.com](https://yustinayasin.wordpress.com/)

 ## ⚡ Fun fact
-- I'm interested in web development and machine learning
+- I'm interested in front end development and machine learning
 - I like kdramas and korean reality shows especially New Journey To The West
 - I'm a cat person